aerospike-community/aerospike-zabbix/Readme.md

 You may also want to rename this Discovery Rule.

-### XDR Checks

-XDR datacenter metrics are avaialble by changing the Template App key to:

-    aerospike_discovery[-h,{HOST.IP},-x,YOUR_DATACENTER_NAME]

-The process is the same as namespace checks above.

 ### Aerospike Zabbix Plugin

 See *aerospike\_discovery.py*, this is the file that Zabbix will schedule to perform